-Our team handles VAT registrations in all EU countries: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.
-We also fulfil VAT registrations in countries ouside the EU, such as Norway, Switzerland or even Australia.
+Our team handles VAT registrations in all EU countries, some of the most popular examples are: Belgium, France, Germany, Italy, Netherlands, Poland and Spain.
+We also fulfil VAT registrations in countries ouside the EU, such as the United Kingdom and Switzerland.

-According to the specific country, the VAT registration takes from a day to 2 months.
+According to the specific country, the VAT registration takes from a couple of weeks to 4 months.
 It is important to anticipate this period before selling goods or providing services in the countries concerned.

 Ask for a free audit and quote or call us directly +33 3 20 25 70 70.